-BILL BARCLAY, American composer, director, writer, conductor and actor, is the Director of Music at Shakespeare’s Globe where he has collaborated on over 75 productions and 150 concerts since 2011.
+BILL BARCLAY, American composer, director, writer and performer, is the Director of Music at Shakespeare’s Globe where he has produced live music for over 75 productions and 150 concerts since 2011.
 Recent original scores for the Globe include Romeo & Juliet, Taming of the Shrew, and Hamlet Globe to Globe, a tour to every country on earth.
-Broadway and West End credits as Music Supervisor include Twelfth Night, Richard III, and Farinelli and the King, all starring Mark Rylance.
-Bill has adapted, written, directed, and/or produced concerts for a wide array of venues including The Hollywood Bowl, The Barbican Centre, Buckingham Palace, Shakespeare’s Globe, Teatro a Mil (South America’s largest theatre festival), The British Film Institute and The Tanglewood Music Centre.
+Broadway/West End credits include Twelfth Night, Richard III, and Farinelli and the King, all starring Mark Rylance.
+Bill has created concerts for a wide array of venues including The Hollywood Bowl, The Barbican Centre, Buckingham Palace, The Sam Wanamaker Playhouse, Teatro a Mil (South America’s largest theatre festival), The British Film Institute and The Tanglewood Music Centre.
 An award-winning composer and sound designer, his original music has been performed live in 197 countries, 42 US states, the Olympic Torch and for several heads of state including President Barack Obama.

-Bill has been collaborating with The Boston Symphony Orchestra since 2006 as a stage director, writer, adaptor, and producer, and in 2016 he created original performances with actors and orchestra for the Los Angeles Philharmonic and the BBC Symphony Orchestra.
-Last autumn Bill launched the record label Globe Music with the widely lauded Songs from Our Ancestors featuring tenor Ian Bostridge and guitarist Xuefei Yang.
-The label’s third offering, Mali in Oak, was named Top of the World in Songlines Magazine this spring.
-As a published writer, he is co-editor of Shakespeare, Music, and Performance (Cambridge University Press), and The Jon Lipsky Play Collection Vol. I & II (Smith & Kraus).
-As an actor, Bill is a winner of a Fox Foundation Resident Actor Fellowship, the largest grant for actors in the United States, and has been a member of the acting company of three theatres – Shakespeare & Company in Lenox, MA, the Actors Shakespeare Project in Boston (also Artistic Associate), and The Mercury Theatre in Colchester, England.
+As a published writer he is co-editor of Shakespeare, Music, and Performance (Cambridge University Press, 2017), and The Jon Lipsky Play Collection Vol. I & II (Smith & Kraus, 2015).
+As a performer, Bill is a winner of a Fox Foundation Resident Actor Fellowship, the largest grant for actors in the United States, and has been a member of the acting company of three theatres – Shakespeare & Co. in Lenox, MA, the Actors Shakespeare Project in Boston (Artistic Associate), and The Mercury Theatre in Colchester, England.
+Bill made his directing debut with a highly lauded ensemble staging of Timon of Athens with ASP in Boston, 2010 (its New England premiere).

-An academic researcher and speaker, last year Bill lectured at King’s College London, The World Shakespeare Congress, The University of Hull, and has previously given his dynamic lecture performance Muse on Fire: Shakespeare & The Music of the Spheres dozens of times on three continents.
+An academic researcher and speaker, last year Bill lectured at King’s College London, The World Shakespeare Congress, The University of Hull, and has performed his Muse on Fire: Shakespeare & The Music of the Spheres 20+ times on three continents.
 In the US, he held Artist Residencies for directing, composing, or conducting at Columbia University, the University of Connecticut, Purdue University, Brandeis University, the University of Wisconsin and the University of Virginia.
 He taught acting at Emerson College and Boston University and been a guest lecturer at Harvard University.

 Bill has composed on three occasions for His Royal Highness Prince Philip, Duke of Edinburgh.
 His concert programming has won a Royal Philharmonic Society Award and he is the recipient of several awards, grants, and residencies.
 Bill studied conducting with Isaiah Jackson and composition with Robert Wilson, graduated from Vassar College in 2003, trained as an actor at the National Theatre Institute, Dell’Arte, and Shakespeare & Company, and earned his Master of Fine Arts at Boston University in 2007.